1907 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 The inscription “UNITED STATES OF AMERICA” curves along the upper rim of the coin.
 The date “1907” sits at the bottom center, positioned directly below Liberty’s neck.

-Liberty’s features are rendered in Caucasian style, which sparked discussion even during the coin’s original era.
+Despite the name, Liberty’s facial features are rendered in Caucasian style rather than Native American style—a design choice that Mint Director Snowden acknowledged at the time.
 The design shows fine detail in the individual feathers and the ribbon draping down behind Liberty’s neck.

 The Reverse Of The 1907 Penny